-How to Check your Trucking Company’s CSA Score
+How to Check Your Trucking Company CSA Score

-CSA (Compliance, Safety, Accountability) Scores refers to the primary means that FMCSA relies on to identify high-risk motor carriers.
+CSA (Compliance, Safety, Accountability) Scores refer to the primary means that FMCSA (Federal Motor Carrier Safety Administration) relies on to identify high-risk motor carriers.
 The CSA program was purposely designed to help in enhancing safety conditions for the general public and carriers.
-Your CSA score features a compilation of data gathered from crash reports, roadside inspections, registration details, and investigative results.
-Consequently, the CSA scores provide a detailed picture of the safety record of a motor carrier.
+Your driver CSA score features a compilation of data gathered from crash reports, roadside inspections, registration details, and investigative results.
+Consequently, the CSA scores for trucking companies provide a detailed picture of the safety record of a motor carrier.

 CSA Program Basics

 Crash Indicator BASIC helps identify behaviors that contribute to crashes and patterns that lead to high crash involvement.
-However, it is good to understand that all crashes involving commercial vehicles are reportable, provided that they result in an injury, fatality, or there is need to tow a vehicle from the scene of the crash.
+However, it is good to understand that all crashes involving commercial vehicles are reportable, provided that they result in an injury or fatality, or there is a need to tow a vehicle from the scene of the crash.

 On the other hand, the Vehicle Maintenance Basic ensures proper vehicle maintenance, which promotes road safety.
 It considers vehicle repairs, defects, post, and pre-trip inspections.

-Finally, the Hours-Of-Service Compliance focuses on the requirements for bus drivers and large truck drivers to awake, alert, and able to respond on time.
+Finally, Hours-Of-Service Compliance focuses on the requirements for bus drivers and large truck drivers to be awake, alert, and able to respond on time.

 What Does CSA Score Mean?

-A good CSA Score is important to every commercial driver, but this does not mean that a poor score will make you lose your commercial driver’s license.
+A good CSA score is important to every commercial driver, but this does not mean that a poor CSA score will make you lose your commercial driver’s license.
 Some of the reasons why your CSA Score matter includes: